Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 09

 Secure the vehicle.
-Use a jack stand or a rigid chock.
+Use a jack stand.

-Before working under the vehicle, be sure to secure it properly with a jack stand or a rigid chock.
-It is forbidden to work under the vehicle held only by a jack.
-It's too dangerous.
+Before working under the vehicle, make sure to secure it properly with jack stands or rigid chocks.
+Never work under a vehicle supported only by a jack.
+It is too dangerous.

-Before working under the vehicle, be sure to secure it properly with a jack stand or a rigid chock.
-It is forbidden to work under the vehicle held only by a jack.
-It's too dangerous.
+Before working under the vehicle, make sure to secure it properly with jack stands or rigid chocks.
+Never work under a vehicle supported only by a jack.
+It is too dangerous.

 Install a jack stand to secure the vehicle